Ng312/Vision-Assist-JAVA-GUI/README.md

 ![Vision Assist GUI HomePage](screenshots/homepage.png)
-![Vision Assist GUI HomePage](screenshots/homepage-2.png) HomePage of 'Vision Assist' GUI, introducing different types of glasses
+![Vision Assist GUI HomePage](screenshots/homepage-2.png) HomePage of 'Vision Assist' GUI, introducing different types of glasses.

 ![Vision Assist GUI Sign Up Page](screenshots/sign-up-page.png) Users are required to fill in email, optional to put name to sign up.

-![Vision Assist GUI Suggestion Page](screenshots/suggestion-page.png) Upon signing up as a member, users can seek for personalized recommendation by filling in their email used and search for suggestion.
+![Vision Assist GUI Suggestion Page](screenshots/suggestion-page.png) Upon signing up as a member, users can seek for personalized recommendation by filling in their email and search for suggestion.